Patient testing for COVID-19

 When do I get swabbed?

-We are advising all our patients to carefully self-isolate for 14 days (or as advised by your clinical team) before their admission date (except where your treatment needs to be done more urgently).
+We are advising all our patients to carefully self-isolate for three days (or as advised by your clinical team) before their admission date (except where your treatment needs to be done more urgently).
 This is to reduce the risk of picking up coronavirus (COVID-19) infection before your operation or procedure.

 How do I find out my results?